-If you need to move subscribed contacts from one list to another, you could copy them instead.
-We typically advise against storing duplicate subscribers across multiple lists, because it can increase your monthly billing rate, but we know that it's necessary in some cases.
+If you need to move contacts from one list to another, you could copy them instead.
+We typically advise against storing duplicate contacts across multiple lists, because it can increase your monthly bill, but we know that it's necessary in some cases.
 After you copy your contacts, you may want to delete them from the original list to prevent billing changes.

 - Delete specific contacts